 In order for an attorney to help you, the attorney will need to talk with you, gather some information from you and learn exactly what you are needing to accomplish.
 Your best bet is to pay an attorney for a couple hours of his or her time to meet with you and answer your questions....Read more »

 We are amicable and want to work together to get this done.
 We're not sure what we owe in taxes, so we're not sure what to put down for debts on the dissolution of marriage form.
 Also, will she have any trouble changing her name because of this?
-We don't have much property (basically we each have a...
+We don't have much property (basically...
 Read more »

 One way to go about this would be to talk to a CPA about filing for the years you missed before you divorce.
 You may owe or you may be due a refund, but it could be easier to figure out how that should be handled with more information.
 Good luck!